cleverhans-lab/cleverhans/README.md

 In particular, we always welcome help towards resolving the [issues](https://github.com/cleverhans-lab/cleverhans/issues) currently open.

 Since v4.0.0, CleverHans supports 3 frameworks: JAX, PyTorch, and TF2.
+We are currently prioritizing implementing attacks in PyTorch, but we very much welcome contributions for all 3 frameworks.
 In versions v3.1.0 and prior, CleverHans supported TF1; the code for v3.1.0 can be found under `cleverhans_v3.1.0/` or by checking out a prior Github release.